 Métis Nation British Columbia develops and enhances opportunities for Métis Chartered Communities and Métis people in British Columbia by providing culturally relevant social and economic programs and services.
 Recognized by the Métis National Council, the Provincial Government of British Columbia and the Federal Government of Canada, the MNBC is the official governing body of the Métis in BC, representing almost 90,000 self-identified Métis people in British Columbia; of that, almost 17,000 are provincially registered Métis Citizens with MNBC.
 The MNBC Ministry of Health is committed to enhancing Métis wellness and has developed a responsive Five-Year Plan, which was informed by Métis Chartered Communities through community consultation processes.

-Each of the six non-Indigenous BC Health Authorities has dedicated Indigenous Health departments and programs and an Indigenous or Aboriginal Health Lead, Director or Advisor, as well as dedicated research departments and teams.
+Each of the six non-Indigenous BC Health Authorities has dedicated Indigenous Health departments and programs, an Indigenous or Aboriginal Health Lead, Director or Advisor, and dedicated research departments and teams.
 The Indigenous Health Leads, Directors, and Advisors within each Health Authority play a key role in providing leadership and support for Indigenous health and wellness initiatives, policy development, and strategic planning.
-Each of the six Health Authorities has also identified cultural safety and Indigenous health and wellness as priorities and in July of 2015, all Health Authority CEO’s signed a “Declaration of Commitment […] to advancing cultural humility and cultural safety within health services” (First Nations Health Authority, 2015).
+Each of the six Health Authorities has also identified cultural safety and Indigenous health and wellness as priorities and in July 2015, all Health Authority CEO’s signed a “Declaration of Commitment […] to advancing cultural humility and cultural safety within health services” (First Nations Health Authority, 2015).